Making a Pancake Flipping Robot

 We will probably have this with noodles, and follow it up with traditional sweet lemon and sugar pancakes.

-Now - to try and keep the focus here - I challenge anyone here to make a pancake flipping robot.
-It needs to probably sense how cooked the pancake is (or have a timer to judge it), it would need to break an egg and beat it, then mix the milk and flour sugar (it might need hoppers for milk/sugar - and an egg lift to safely carry the egg - which would be an interesting proposition itself).
+If we want a robot to make a pancake mix, it needs to probably sense how cooked the pancake is or have a timer to judge it.
+Such a machine would need to break an egg and beat it, then mix the milk and flour sugar (it might need hoppers for milk/sugar - and an egg lift to safely carry the egg - which would be an interesting proposition itself).
 The robot would then drop the mixture, with a small misting of oil, onto a pan, and time it so the side is done.
 It could then flip the pancake - either using a utensil (ie an arm with a wide flat gripper to get under the pancake and rapidly turn it over), or the more fun way - by using the pan.
 I think the first would be a start.

 Now the reason I said a flipping robot, is even if you take away all of the cooking, storage and mixing of batter, flipping is enough of a challenge to get right - misjudge it, and you get a right mess…

-See you - have a great year of the Rooster!
+See you and have a great year of the Rooster!